 Ask your Psychiatrist, Community Psychiatric Nurse, Social Worker of Occupational Therapist to refer you for a self directed support assessment with the social workers within the community mental health team.

 GPs can refer to The Open Door Project in the following ways:

 - For City referrals, please send your referral to the Single Point of Access at Highbury Hospital (Tel: 0300 300 0010 Fax:0300 300 0012)

 - For County referrals, please telephone the Contact Centre on 0300 500 8080

 Please request a self-directed support assessment, indicating that your patient wishes to access The Open Door Project.

 If you are eligible for a personal budget through self-directed support you can request to use the budget to attend Open Door.
-Alternatively you are able to self fund if you are not eligible for a personal budget.
+Alternatively, you can self fund if you are not eligible for a personal budget.

-As with all social care services there may be a small charge for the service depending on your financial circumstances.
-Following your self-directed support assessment the Fairer Charging Team will complete a financial assessment with you to find out if you will have to make a contribution.
+As with all social care services, there may be a small charge for the service depending on your financial circumstances.
+Following your self-directed support assessment, the Fairer Charging Team will complete a financial assessment with you to find out if you will have to contribute.

 How to find us